 Associate Professor, Director of Jazz Studies

-Aric Schneller, D.M.A. is now into his tenth year as Director of Jazz Studies at Sam Houston State University, Huntsville, Texas.
-Aric's duties include directing the Jazz Ensemble and Jazz Lab Band, teaching jazz improvisation, contemporary keyboard skills, and jazz arranging, teaching summer jazz camps, directing the annual SHSU Bill Watrous Jazz Festival, and coordinating the Jazz Studies Program.
+Aric Schneller, D.M.A. is now into his eleventh year as Director of Jazz Studies at Sam Houston State University, Huntsville, Texas.
+Aric's duties include directing the Jazz Ensemble and Jazz Lab Band, teaching jazz improvisation, jazz keyboard skills, and jazz arranging, teaching summer jazz camps, directing the annual SHSU Bill Watrous Jazz Festival, recording and producing large jazz ensemble CDs, and coordinating the jazz studies program.
 Before coming to SHSU, Aric taught at Idaho State University, the University of North Texas, and in the public schools of Justin, Texas.

 Aric is a former member of the Grammy Nominated University of North Texas One O’Clock Lab Band, directed by Neil Slater.
 Aric can be heard on the One O’Clock Lab Band CD, “Live In Portugal - 1993” as well as other Down Beat Magazine winning recordings with the UNT Two O’Clock Lab Band such as “The Transparent Two – 1992” which featured Aric as trombone soloist and jazz arranger.
 Aric’s singing can also be heard on the UNT Jazz Singers CD, “Scrap Book” directed by Paris Rutherford.
-Aric has worked/performed with such jazz greats as John Allred, Randy Brecker, Pete Christlieb, John Fedchock, Chuck Findley, Andy Firth, Ingrid Jensen, Rich Matteson, Diane Reeves, Lynn Seaton, Ed Soph, Allen Vizzutti, Bill Watrous amongst others.
+Aric has worked and performed with such jazz greats as John Allred, Wayne Bergeron, Randy Brecker, Lena Burke, Pete Christlieb, John Fedchock, Chuck Findley, Andy Firth, Clay Jenkins, Ingrid Jensen, Will Kennedy, Andy Martin, Rich Matteson, Bob Mintzer, Danilo Pérez, Diane Reeves, Arturo Sandoval, Lynn Seaton, Bobby Shew, Ed Soph, Marvin Stamm, Ross Tompkins, Allen Vizzutti, Bill Watrous and Phil Woods, amongst many others.

 Aric is an artist of many talents with the ability to sing, play, compose, and teach music at the highest levels.
 Being a former operatic tenor, Aric has sung professionally with the Ohio Light Opera Co., the Boston Lyric Opera Co., and the del’ Arte Opera Ensemble of New York City.
 While living and working in New York City from 2000-2005, Aric toured the U.S. with his trade mark clinic, “The Art of Singing the Trombone” garnering critical acclaim at the 2005 Eastern Trombone Workshop in Washington, DC and the 2005 International Trombone Festival in New Orleans.